felipemullen/leetcode-questions/Readme.md

 Like my dad always used to say, there's [many ways to skin a cat](https://english.stackexchange.com/questions/32123/origin-of-the-phrase-theres-more-than-one-way-to-skin-a-cat).
 I was never sure what that meant, but I can tell you that there are a great many ways to approach a coding problem.

-I have [a lot of experience in software](https://felipemullen.com), and I have my own [passions to focus](https://ind3x.games) on.
+I have [a lot of experience in software](https://felipemullen.com), and I have my own [passion project](https://ind3x.games) to focus on.
 So for the most part, I avoided spending more than 10-15 minutes per problem.
 This means some of the code will be sloppy, and a lot of solutions are not optimal.

 That's ok.
 I am not [John Carmac](https://en.wikipedia.org/wiki/John_Carmack), just a lowly programmer.